SkillsUnion/tamkeen-software/docs/2-fullstack/firebase/firebase-storage.md

 We start by reading the official Firebase Storage tutorials linked below.
 We will skip the Get Started page and come back to it when working on the relevant lesson.

+> Note: Firebase Storage is a free service; however, you need to add billing information (ie. credit card / other payment options) in order for you to access this Firebase feature.

 ### Create a Reference

 Here is the documentation about <a href="https://firebase.google.com/docs/storage/web/create-reference" target="_blank">Creating References</a>